worakritsoo/svelte-ionic/README.md

 degit Tommertom/svelte-ionic-app svelte-ionic-app
 cd svelte-ionic-app
 npm i
-npm run build
 npm run dev
 ```

-Why npm run build? -> there is a copy script copying many assets to build folder.
+Why npm run build sometimes while developing? -> there is a copy script copying many assets to build folder.
 Having this script run in dev-mode slows down development flow.
 So strictly spoken, you only need to run this once for this project.
+So, if you run npm run dev, your assets will be copied.
+If you want this standard behavior, change rollup.config.js.

 The app will be served on `localhost:5000`.